Right Arrow

 Burns, illness, regulatory penalties

-Monitor PPE use, document incidents, verify corrective actions
+Monitor PPE use, document incidents, verify follow-up actions

 Violence-Related Injuries

-Safety challenge: Unsupervised hallways or blind spots allow fights or aggressive behavior to escalate before adults can intervene.
+Safety pain point: Unsupervised hallways or blind spots allow fights or unsafe behavior to escalate before adults can intervene.

-Tech Solution: AI video analytics spot abnormal crowd movement and send real-time alerts to staff.
+Tech Solution: Video AI analytics spot events like crowding or running and send real-time alerts to staff.
 This means faster intervention and a better chance to de-escalate situations before anyone gets hurt.
 Reviewing footage also helps refine supervision schedules and identify patterns in incident locations.

 Struck-By Object Injuries

-Safety challenge: Labs, storage rooms, and classrooms often get cluttered, and overloaded shelves or carts can tip unexpectedly.
+Safety pain point: Labs, storage rooms, and classrooms often get cluttered, and overloaded shelves or carts can tip unexpectedly.

-Tech Solution: Continuous video monitoring helps staff identify unsafe storage practices and high-risk areas.
-Analytics can track near-miss incidents—like falling objects or equipment left in walkways—so schools can update policies and prevent future injuries.
+Tech Solution: Video monitoring allows staff to review footage to identify unsafe storage practices and high-risk areas.
+By analyzing video, teams can pinpoint recurring hazards, such as improperly stacked materials or equipment left in walkways, enabling them to update policies and reduce the risk of future injuries.

 Chemical Exposures

-Safety challenge: PPE non-compliance and missing SDS documentation lead to preventable chemical burns or exposures, especially during cleaning or science experiments.
+Safety pain point: PPE non-compliance and missing SDS documentation lead to avoidable chemical burns or exposures, especially during cleaning or science experiments.

-Tech Solution: Cameras can verify PPE use in designated areas and record lab protocol adherence.
-If an exposure occurs, footage provides a clear record for root-cause analysis and regulatory reporting, ensuring corrective actions are implemented quickly.
+Tech Solution: Cameras can be used to review footage to verify PPE use in designated areas and document lab protocol adherence.
+If an exposure occurs, footage offers a clear record for root-cause analysis and regulatory reporting, helping confirm follow-up actions are implemented quickly.

 Practical Implementation of Safety Technology

-Bringing video intelligence into your school doesn’t mean starting from scratch.
+Bringing video analytics into your school doesn’t mean starting from scratch.
 Today’s platforms, like Spot AI, work seamlessly with both new and existing camera systems—no need for a full rip-and-replace.
-Plug-and-play hardware bridges on-prem cameras to a secure, cloud-native dashboard, making deployment fast and disruption-free.
+Plug-and-play hardware bridges on-prem cameras to a secure, cloud-native dashboard, making deployment fast and with minimal disruption.

-• Integrate with existing safety programs: Use video analytics to support, not replace, your established protocols—like IIPP, OSHA compliance, and regular safety drills.
+• Integrate with existing safety programs: Apply video analytics to support, not replace, your established protocols—like IIPP, OSHA compliance, and regular safety drills.

 • Tailor alerts and monitoring: Focus cameras and analytics on your highest-risk zones: cafeterias, hallways, maintenance closets, and science labs.